 You’ll likely find a number of expat language classes in the city, which can cover a number of different bases.

 Bordeaux has its own airport, located roughly 5 miles from the city centre.
 This makes international connections a breeze so you shouldn’t have any problems visiting friends or family.

 Bordeaux has a lower crime rate than many major British cities.
 While its crime rate is higher than the smaller surrounding towns, it’s considerably lower than London, for example.

-Numbeo rates Bordeaux’s crime rate as 41.77, compared to London’s of 62.13.
+Bordeaux’s crime rate is 41.77, compared to London’s of 62.13.
 The only high-risk crime area in the city is home theft, which sits less than one point lower than London.

 However, other major crime areas, such as violent crime, drug-related crime, and race- or gender-related crime are all rated moderate to low.

 On the whole, you shouldn’t have any concerns about the crime rate in Bordeaux as it’s fairly low.
 But if you do, then living in a smaller town nearby will solve this issue.

 Moving to Bordeaux in retirement